opal/opal/README.md

     $ rake

-Alternatively, you can just load up a rack instance using `rackup`, and visit `http://localhost:9292/` in any web browser.
+Alternatively, you can just load up a rack instance using `rackup spec/config.ru`, and visit `http://localhost:9292/` in any web browser.

 ## Code Overview